 The firing weapon's MPV is compared to the MAV at the point of impact to determine the results of the impact.
 If the incoming shot is traced exactly down the line between hit locations (e.g., Side and Rear) the shot is considered to hit the location most favorable to the shooter.
 If the to-hit roll is both greater than 2 and an even number, the shell has impacted the target's turret, assuming it has one.
-If the to-hit roll result is a 2 or an odd number, the shell impacts the target's hull.
 If the target is turreted, use the turret armor at the point of impact to determine whether the target has been penetrated.
 If the target has no turret this can be ignored; resolve the penetration using the hull armor.
-14.2 Special Ammunition 37 Ordnance marked with an H within a red circle on the back of the counter fires HEAT (High Explosive Anti-Tank) as its main ammunition.
+14.2 SPECIAL AMMUNITION Ordnance marked with an H within a red circle on the back of the counter fires HEAT (High Explosive Anti-Tank) as its main ammunition.
 14.2.1 HEAT Effect on Infantry

 Ordnance that fires HEAT ammunition (denoted by an H within a red circle on the back of the counter) was not as effective against infantry in the open or taking cover behind trees/rocks.
 This rule addresses that situation.
 Ordnance that primarily fires HEAT ammunition subtracts 1 from their HE-equivalent when attacking infantry NOT located in Buildings, Huts, Bunkers, or Caves.
 Note that one is subtracted from the HE-equivalent NOT the to-hit roll.
-14.3 Target Acquisition
+14.3 TARGET ACQUISITION

-40 480 When ordnance-including SW ordnance such as RPGs and LAWs-fires and fails to destroy its target, place a -1 Acquisition marker on the target and an Acquiring marker of the same letter on the firing unit.
+When ordnance-including SW ordnance such as Panzerfausts, Piats and 38 Bazookas-fires and fails to destroy its target, place a -1 Acquisition marker on the target and an Acquiring marker of the same letter on the firing unit.
 Note, as per 14.1, ordnance fires either on a specific vehicle or all non-vehicular targets in a hex.
 If the target doesn't move and the ordnance fires on it during its next impulse, subtract one from the ordnance to-hit roll.
 If the ordnance again fails to destroy its target, place a -2 Acquisition marker on the target.
+1145

 If the target doesn't move and the ordnance fires on it during its next impulse, two is subtracted from the ordnance to-hit roll.
 Remove the Acquisition and Acquiring markers if the target moves or the attacker switches targets.
-All non-vehicular units (if they were the APPEHTUHA targets) have to leave the hex in order to remove the Acquisition marker.
+All non-vehicular units (if they were the targets) have to leave the hex in order to remove the Acquisition marker.
 Shaken vehicles lose their Acquiring and Target Acquisition markers.
 A firing unit under an Acquiring marker does NOT need to spot (10.1) a target with the same-lettered Acquisition marker.
-15.0 VEHICLES Vehicles play an important role in LnLT.
+15.0 Vehicles Vehicles play an important role in LnLT.
 Vehicle counters are 7/8", and the counter contains all the information needed to play.
-A with its values explained is illustrated here.
+An M5A1 Tank with its values explained is illustrated here.